-With the exception of RapidRide service (see Section 16) and inbound Vashon service (see Routes 116, 118 and 119 in the Route Book), Metro buses operate on a pay-on-entry system.
+With the exception of RapidRide service (see Section 16), all-door boarding areas in the CBD, and inbound Vashon service (see Routes 116, 118 and 119 in the Route Book), Metro buses operate on a pay-on-entry system.

-- Use the front door for loading customers. - Riders are encouraged to exit through the back door whenever possible; this speeds up boarding, especially in the CBD. - Anyone may exit through the front door. - Note: The Night Stop Program uses front door only for deboarding.
+- Use the front door for loading customers. - Riders are encouraged to exit through the back door whenever possible; this speeds up boarding, especially in the CBD. - Anyone may exit through the front door. - ° Note: The Night Stop Program uses front door only for deboarding.